 Volga Bulgaria was invaded by Tatar-Mongols in the late 1230s, making it a part of Golden Horde.
-Eventually, Volga Bulgars (and several other Turkic, non-Slavic ethnicities) became called the Tatars.
+Eventually, Volga Bulgars and several other Turkic, non-Slavic tribes became called the Tatars.
 By 1430s, the territory of Volga Bulgaria became Khanate of Kazan.
 After brutal siege of Kazan in 1552, Kazan Khanate was turned into Kazan province of Tsardom of Russia: the Tatar intelligentsia was destroyed and majority of islamic population was forced to change their faith to christianity.
 It took much time for the Tatar people to recover from the tragic loss and devastation.

 With establishment of the Soviet Union, Kazan province in 1920 became TASSR or Tatariya (region of the Tatars) – a region with partial autonomy.
 In 1990s, after the collapse of Soviet Union, the Tatarstan Republic declared sovereignty, which served to heighten consciousness of its culture and heritage.
 It became an independent state while remaining part of the Russian Federation.